What are your thoughts on Lutherans praying a “Lutheran” Rosary? Where can one obtain Lutheran Rosary beads?

 I don’t see a problem with Lutherans praying the Catholic Rosary, especially as it was received at the time of the Reformation.
 It is a totally Scripture-based meditative prayer.
 It begins with the Apostles’ Creed, which is the basic Christian statement of faith and it uses the Our Father, which introduces each mystery, and the Hail Mary (Ave Maria), which is the angel’s words announcing Christ’s birth and Elizabeth’s greeting to Mary in the Gospel of Luke, and each section concludes with the Gloria Patri (Glory be the Father).
 After the Council of Trent Pope Pius V added the second part of the Hail Mary—“Holy Mary, Mother of God, pray for us sinners now and at the hour of our death.”
 That petition could be omitted by Lutherans who don’t pray to Mary or the saints, as well as the Salve Regina and other more modern Marian prayers Catholics have added at the end.
 However, the Rosary comes out of Marian piety and to totally eliminate that would be to vitiate the devotion.

 For readers unfamiliar with this practice, the Mysteries of the Rosary center on the events of Christ’s life.
 There are four sets of Mysteries: Joyful, Sorrowful, Glorious and––added by Pope John Paul II in 2002––the Luminous.
-As aspects of the life of Christ serve as subjects for meditation.
+These aspects of the life of Christ serve as subjects for meditation.

 The Five Joyful Mysteries are traditionally prayed on the Mondays, Saturdays, and Sundays of Advent: